 The operation with most promise is the exclusive OR operation - often denoted as XOR.
 The A XOR B operation takes each bit in the binary representation of A and combines it with the corresponding bit of B to give a result according to the following table:

-As XOR behaves just like addition, and like subtraction as well, you should be able to see how it can be used in the same three-stage swap routine given earlier.
+This all means that XOR behaves just like addition, and like subtraction as well, you should be able to see how it can be used in the same three-stage swap routine given earlier.
 That is,

 and as you can't get an overflow from XORing two values together the method is foolproof and somehow seems to suggest that you can get a quart into a pint pot by storing two values in a single variable at the same time!

 I am certainly not suggesting that the triple XOR method is the one to use every time you want to swap two variables but it has its own fascination.
 In the dark old days of punched cards and flashing lights every assembly language programmer, i.e. every programmer, knew the trick because it saved having to use another memory location.
 Today many compilers perform the XOR swap as an optimization when they detect a variable swap using a temporary variable.
 The overall result is that even though the technique is still in use - programmers don't get to see it.